 On Air Now

-Marutaro, a pygmy hedgehog and viral internet sensation, has improvised an exquisite atonal melody.
+Marutaro, a pygmy hedgehog and viral internet sensation, has clearly just improvised an exquisite atonal melody.

-Marutaro could well be the smallest of all internet celebrities, but the little Japanese hedgehog has been making musical waves in a new video.
-A six-second clip of him taking to a piano's keyboard has been uploaded onto the micro-video app Vine - and it sounds a lot like a new piece of contemporary classical music.
+A six-second clip of him taking to a piano keyboard was widely popular, and it sounded a lot like a new piece of contemporary classical music.

-The composition is a gently chromatic affair, and immediately calls to mind the gentle lyricism of Marutaro's countryman, the 20th-century composer Toru Takemitsu.
+The resulting piece is a gently chromatic affair, and immediately calls to mind the gentle lyricism of Marutaro’s countryman, the 20th-century composer Toru Takemitsu.

 In a second video, the hedgehog descends the piano’s high notes – this time in a jazzier mood, backed by bass and drums.